DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Connection-setup.md

 | **Host**                 		| Specify the **Host** for the FTP site <br> *Note: FTP:// is not required* |
 | **Port**                 		| Specify the **Port** for the FTP site|
 | **Enable TLS**          		| Select to enable FTPS using TLS |
+| **Disable delete**          | When set to _Yes_, the file will not be deleted from the import path.
+This is useful where you don't have edit rights on the connection and don't want to see an error in the connection log. <br> *Note: Enabling this option for FTP may cause a performance impact.
+Each file will be downloaded and uploaded to its specific directory to retain file in source directory.*
 <ins>**Credentials**</ins>     		|
 | **User**                 		| Specify the **Username** used for authentication to the FTP site |
 | **Password**                  | Specify the Password used for authentication to the FTP site. <br> *Note: this is encrypted and displayed as ……. within the form.* |